Tradition, nature and active citizenship

 Two groups of experts: from Kirghizia (Min Kiyal Foundation) and Poland (Fundacja Przyroda I Człowiek) came together to share their experience and inspire each other.

 In the vast mountains of Kirghizia the Polish group could see how traditional handicraft is 'translated' into modern language to be attractive for customers without loosing its roots and quality.
 The unique element of the work of Min Kiyal Foundation is getting local communities involved – they cooperate with artists, crafters and sheep breeders for common and individual benefit.
-And what's important: they fully rely on local 10359238_919337921478664_3501449830159873241_nresources what makes their activities very sustainable.
+And what's important: they fully rely on local resources what makes their activities very sustainable.

 When Kirghiz experts came to Poland, a wide range of activities was organised in two local communities.
 There was a workshop on traditional Kirghiz weaving for experienced weavers and various meetings with local artists, crafters and sheep breeders.